Antimicrobial Stewardship and HAI Prevention

 Kansas Pharmacist SIDP certification reimbursement program

-KHC and the Kansas Department of Health and Environment’s (KDHE) Healthcare-Associated Infections and Antimicrobial Resistance Program have partnered to provide reimbursement assistance to select candidates who successfully complete the Society of Infectious Diseases Pharmacists’ Antimicrobial Stewardship Certificate Program for Pharmacists.
-Pharmacists were eligible if they are actively working with a Kansas acute care hospital and/or long-term care facility to advance its antimicrobial stewardship program.
-In 2019, 27 pharmacists across Kansas began working toward earning a certification in antimicrobial stewardship.
+KHC and the Kansas Department of Health and Environment’s (KDHE) Healthcare-Associated Infections and Antimicrobial Resistance Program are pleased to again partner to provide reimbursement assistance to select candidates who successfully complete the Society of Infectious Diseases Pharmacists’ (SIDP) Antimicrobial Stewardship Certificate Program for Pharmacists.
+Pharmacists were eligible to apply if they are actively working with a Kansas acute care hospital and/or long-term care facility to advance its antimicrobial stewardship program.
+Applications were accepted through Monday, Feb.
+22, 2021.
+More than 30 Kansas pharmacists are now actively working to earn their SIDP antimicrobial stewardship certification through the KDHE-KHC reimbursement program.
+In 2019, 19 Kansas pharmacists earned a certification in antimicrobial stewardship through this program.

 Kansas Workshop for Hospital Antimicrobial Stewardship Programs — May 15, 2018

 KDHE and KHC hosted a one-day program-building workshop for Kansas hospital teams in Manhattan.
 Video of the sessions and handouts are available below.